A Mental Model for Spotting Fees That Compound Against You

 2. Search for fee, service charge, annual fee, subscription, and maintenance.

-3. Put every recurring cost into keep, renegotiate, or cancel.
+3. Put every recurring cost into keep, renegotiate, or cancel, comparing against current checking or current savings options if a bank fee is the issue.

 5. Use Money Map to find larger account or product gaps.